 New international review shows what Australia can learn from the rest of the world about fixing the housing crisis with co-operative housing

-Common Equity (NSW) has announced a new world-wide study to identify the extent and value of housing co-operatives around the world.
+Common Equity, a not-for-profit organisation in Australia, is the only housing provider in NSW that delivers housing cooperatives.
+It has announced a new worldwide study to identify the extent and value of housing co-operatives around the world.

 The research, commissioned by Australia’s Peak Co-op Housing Bodies; ‘Articulating Value in Co-operative Housing’ was undertaken by researchers from Western Sydney University and the University of Newcastle.
 It analysed existing research in a dozen countries.
 The findings point to the significant benefits of Co-operative Housing Models.
 For example:

 - Cost Savings: up to 14% lower capital and operating costs under the co-operative model